Notes from The Subtle Art of Not Giving a F*ck by Mark Manson.

 "To not give a fuck about adversity, you must first give a fuck about something more important than adversity" (p.12).
 When one has no big thing(s) to care about, they will care about the next biggest thing which will be small, trivial things. "...if you don't find that meaningful something, your fucks will be given to meaningless and frivolous causes" (p.12).

 Everyone has problems.
 Some have better problems than others.
 After a problem is solved, a new problem appears.
-"True happiness occurs only when you find the problems you enjoy having and enjoy solving" (p.18).
-Denying problems and thinking of oneself as a helpless victim pit against fate leads to unhappiness and inaction.
+"True happiness occurs only when you find the problems you enjoy having and enjoy solving" (p.18)

 I've heard "it's about the journey, not the destination" multiple times.
 After reading this chapter, I think it should rephrased to "it's about the struggles, not the rewards".
 A question worth answering is "What do you enjoy struggling for?"